 A wave of new funding for addressing public health in Pierce County has come to fruition in recent years.
-New funding sources include the County's collection of a one-tenth of one percent Sales and Use Tax for behavioral health such as mental health and substance use disorder treatment, as well as County-level settlement funds from the state's lawsuit against opioid manufacturers.
+New funding sources include the County's collection of a one-tenth of one percent Sales and Use Tax for behavioral health such as mental health and substance use disorder treatment.
 The City supports the use of these funds at the county-wide level for addressing important public health issues, to include more discretionary funding to specifically address public health issues in Lakewood.